What is procurement orchestration? The complete guide to unifying intake-to-pay

 Unified supplier management and portals

 Procurement is fundamentally a relationship-based function.
-Orchestration consolidates scattered supplier data, contracts, tax documents, risk scores, and spend history into a single source of truth.
+Orchestration consolidates scattered supplier data like contracts, tax documents, risk scores, and spend history, into a single source of truth.

 Integrated Contract Lifecycle Management (CLM)